MayOneUS/mayday-2.0-backend/README.md

 1. Click on **New Relic APM**.

 You will be automatically signed in to the New Relic dashboard.

+### Sidekiq

+We use a different approach to monitor sidekiq (taken from the [sidekiq wiki](https://github.com/mperham/sidekiq/wiki/Monitoring)).
+First, we expose two URLs which give basic information about the queue status:

+- `/queue-status` will return `OK` if the queue size is less than 100, or `UHOH` if it's above 100
+- `/queue-latency` will return `OK` if the queue latency is less then 30 seconds, or `UHOH` if it's above 30 seconds

+We monitor these URLs using [Pingdom](https://www.pingdom.com/) and alert our Slack #engineering channel when there's an issue.

+We also run the sidekiq dashboard UI on our Heroku servers.
+You can access it by going to `/sidekiq`.
+Ask another MAYDAY Tech Team member for the password to this dashboard on our staging and production servers.

 ## Contributing / Code Review Process